nixworks/public/news/2013/04/8/README.md

 Forensic experts in Chile are exhuming the remains of poet Pablo Neruda to determine whether he died of natural causes or was poisoned.

 ### [Pakistan's former leader Pervez Musharraf is directed to appear before the country's Supreme Court on allegations of treason. ](/news/2013/04/8/pakistan-s-former-leader-pervez-musharraf-is-directed-to-appear-before-the-country-s-supreme-court-on-allegations-of-treason.md)
-_Context: Pakistan, Pervez Musharraf, President, Supreme Court, treason_
+_Context: Pakistan, Pervez Musharraf, Supreme Court, president, treason_

 ### [Margaret Thatcher, former British Prime Minister, dies of a stroke at the age of 87 in London. ](/news/2013/04/8/margaret-thatcher-former-british-prime-minister-dies-of-a-stroke-at-the-age-of-87-in-london.md)
 The first woman to be UK prime minister, Baroness Thatcher, has died at the age of 87 following a stroke, her spokesman has said.